 For seven months (much longer for some), volunteers from Spacing Magazine, the School of Architecture and Landscape Architecture and the Vancouver Public Space Network perfected three design concepts to reinvent Granville Street for one day in the summer, under the watchful eye of the Museum of Vancouver.

 Equipped with miniature prototypes of giant recycled polystyrene, team members led multiple public design charrettes to gage the interest of the community (which was high) and to soak up ideas (which were plentiful).
-Workshop attendees comprised of designers, students, retirees, policy makers, artists, children and engaged citizens came together to create a vision for the three designs.
+Workshop attendees comprised of designers, students, skip bins services, retirees, policy makers, artists, children and engaged citizens came together to create a vision for the three designs.

 With imaginations running wild, team members brainstormed ideas, poured over concepts and debated at coffee shops in order to create master plans for each design.
 These plans were the perfect balance of reality and whimsy, the actualization of shared ideas, a community voice put in motion.
 We made detailed plans for tables and chairs that would allow community members to share a meal and meet a new friend.
 We planned for an arena to run the length of the street providing space for giant games and seats for onlookers.
 We planned for a performance art piece that laid the building blocks like fallen soldiers, that would rise and be built with again; the ultimate symbol of hope.
 Noble, beautiful designs inspired by our community and grounded by the City’s rigorous safety and vehicle access requirements.